amoeba-rb/amoeba/README.md

         end

   will choose the relaxed parenting style of inherited settings for this child.
 A parenting style set via the `raised` method takes precedence over the parenting style set using the `propagate` method.

+#### remapper

+  Set the method what will be used for remapping of association name.
+Method will have one argument - association name as Symbol.
+If method will return nil then association will not be remapped.

+  for example:
+      amoeba do
+        remapper :childs_to_parents
+      end

+      def childs_to_parents(association_name)
+        :parents if association_name == :childs
+      end

 ### Pre-Processing Fields